Mercotui/conan-raylib-examples/README.md

 # Raylib Conan Examples

-This repo contains a simple raylib example, and the conan files to build it for different targets.
+This repo contains a simple [raylib](https://github.com/raysan5/raylib/) example, and the conan files to build it for different targets.

 It shows you how to:
+- Use wayland or X11 for desktop builds
 - Use emscripten to run your c/c++ game in a web-browser
   - Using a custom html shell template
   - Embedding external dependencies
 - TODO: Use android SKD to compile for smartphones
-- TODO: Use wayland or X11 for desktop builds

 ## Dependencies